Satisfactory Academic Progress

 Graduate students must maintain a minimum cumulative grade-point average (GPA) of at least 3.0 in order to be eligible for federal, state, and institutional funds.
 Exceptions are academic programs in Graduate School of Theology (Master of Divinity and Master of Arts in Pastoral Studies) that have a 2.7 minimum cumulative GPA requirement.

+Students enrolled in a credential-only program are expected to complete a minimum of 67 percent of units in which they enroll from the beginning of their program.
 The policy applies to cumulative units only.
-A graduate student who successfully completes 21 units without withdrawing from any classes and then enrolls in 6 units but drops all of them would still be making satisfactory progress because the student would have completed 21 out of 27 total units (21/27 total units = 78%) which is greater than 67 percent.
+Thus, a student in a credential-only program who successfully completes 18 units without withdrawing from any classes, and then enrolls in 6 units but withdraws from all units would still be making satisfactory progress.
+The student would have completed 18 out of 24 total units (18/24 total units = 75 percent), which is greater than 67 percent.

 Time Limit for Graduate and Doctoral Programs for Receiving Federal Financial Aid